UT Southwestern Medical Center

 November 2022

-Ben was honored to come back to his alma mater to give the "Alvin Sarachek Research Seminar" to the Department of Biological Sciences at Wichita State University!
+Ben was thrilled to deliver the Alvin Sarachek Research Seminar at his alma mater in the Department of Biological Sciences of Wichita State University.

 September 2022